HaimengBai/431slides/class_23/README.md

         - Your submitted project (Tasks E/F) files should begin by importing a tidy data set and then manipulating the data as needed before you move into the analysis phase.
 But the data need to be tidy (rows = observations, columns = variables) at the start.
             - You will build one tidy data file for Study 1 (the class survey data - using the [R Markdown and Excel files I have supplied](https://github.com/THOMASELOVE/431project/tree/master/SURVEY2017)) and another one for Study 2, which is what you are preparing and submitting for Task D.
             - I expect you to use two different Markdown files (one for Study 1 and one for Study 2) to complete Tasks E and F.
-        - To date, Project Task D is complete for Chaim Domb, Gwendolyn Donley, Kedar Mahajan, and Roberto Martinez.
-Thanks!
+        - To see if you've successfully completed Task D, check [the Schedule](https://github.com/THOMASELOVE/431project/blob/master/TaskF/SCHEDULE.md).

 3. Upcoming non-project Deliverables
     - [Assignment 6](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-6.md) is due at noon **2017-12-01**.
 Note the big change described in #5 below.